pranabekka/pranabekka.github.io/content/soupault-notes.md

 This is what "An introduction to Soupault" was going to be.
 For some reason I turned that into a full beginner's guide.
+Maybe because these notes might only make sense in context.
-If you have the terminal open and want to start making a website, that's what you're looking for.
+Anyway, if you have the terminal open and want to start making a website, that's what you're looking for.

 [An introduction to Soupault](@/soupault-intro.md)